byteskeptical/sftpretty/docs/cookbook.rst

 -------------------------------------
 A common scenario where you need to create all directories in a path as needed, setting their mode, if created.
-Mode argument works just like :meth:`.chmod`, that is an integer representation of the mode you want.
+Mode argument works just like :meth:`.chmod`, that is an integer representation of the octal mode you want.

 .. code-block:: python